-- (1) Production, sale and distribution of dairy products, namely a variety of cheese, fluid milk, cream products, yogurt, sour cream, cottage cheese, soft serve dairy mixes, as well as juices and other beverages, and other food products. - (2) Production, sale and distribution of dairy products, mainly cheese. - (3) Production, sale and distribution of dairy products, namely cheese, butter and butter blends, milk, cream and dairy ingredients. - (4) Production, sale and distribution of dairy and non-dairy extended shelf-life products, including cream and creamers, ice cream mixes, half and half and value-added milks, as well as cultured products, such as sour cream and cottage cheese.
+- (1) Production, sale and distribution of dairy products, namely a variety of cheese, fluid milk, cream products, dairy ingredients, yogurt, sour cream, cottage cheese, soft serve dairy mixes, as well as juices and other beverages, and other food products. - (2) Production, sale and distribution of dairy products, namely cheese and dairy ingredients. - (3) Production, sale and distribution of dairy products, namely cheese, butter and butter blends, milk, cream and dairy ingredients. - (4) Production, sale and distribution of dairy and non-dairy extended shelf-life products, including cream and creamers, ice cream mixes, half and half and value-added milks, as well as cultured products, such as sour cream and cottage cheese.